Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Introduction

-Regarding the analysis techniques, our proof is different from the existing methods that either study general SAA theory by approximating objective function $C(x)$ (e.g., \cite{shapiro2021lectures}) or utilize the quantile properties of newsvendor problems (e.g., \cite{levi2007nearoptimal,lin22datadriven}).
+Regarding the analysis techniques, our approach is different from the existing methods that either study general SAA theory by approximating objective function $C(x)$ (e.g., \cite{shapiro2021lectures}) or utilize the quantile properties of newsvendor problems (e.g., \cite{levi2007nearoptimal,lin22datadriven}).
 In particular, we introduce a new proof technique of \textit{gradient approximation}.
 Specifically, we analyze the behavior of the true gradient of $C(x)$ at the SAA solution, by relating it to the gradient of the empirical cost function (i.e., the gradient approximation).
 Together with the local strong convexity condition, we obtain that the SAA decisions will fall into $[x^*-\beta,x^*+\beta]$ with a high probability for large $t$, which enables us to bound the regret leveraging the strong convexity.
 Based on this observation, we divide the regret into two parts according to whether the SAA decisions fall within or outside the specified interval, and bound them individually by relating the regret to the norm of the gradient.
-In Section~\ref{sec:Upper bound of SAA}, we also discuss the potential of our approach to provide a regret analysis of SAA for more general stochastic optimization problems, which might also shed light on the regret analysis of other algorithms under local strong convexity assumptions.

-\underline{\bf Technical Contribution II:} On the lower bound side, our main theorem states that the worst-case regret of any data-driven method for the newsvendor problem is lower bounded by \(\Omega(\log T/\alpha)\).
-This result is the first to match the existing upper bound with respect to both the parameter \(\alpha\) and the time horizon \(T\) simultaneously under the \(\alpha\)-global strong convexity condition, and thus advances the theoretical understanding of the limit of data-driven methods in newsvendor problems. \footnote{Given the possible flaw in the proof of the \(\Omega (\log T)\) lower bound in~\cite{besbes2013implications}, our result may also be the first sound \(\Omega (\log T)\) lower bound without considering the parameter \(\alpha\).}
+{\bf Contribution III: hard instances and lower bound.} We prove that the worst-case regret of any data-driven method for the sequential stochastic optimization problems is lower bounded by \(\Omega(\log T/\alpha)\) and \(\Omega(\log T/\alpha +1/(\alpha\beta))\) under global and local strong convexity, respectively.
+This result is the first to match the existing upper bound with respect to both the parameter \(\alpha\) and the time horizon \(T\) simultaneously under the \(\alpha\)-global strong convexity condition, and thus advances the theoretical understanding of the limit of data-driven methods in sequential stochastic optimization problems and the newsvendor problems.\footnote{Given the possible flaw in the proof of the \(\Omega (\log T)\) lower bound in~\cite{besbes2013implications}, our result may also be the first sound \(\Omega (\log T)\) lower bound without considering the parameter \(\alpha\).}

 As in many existing lower bound proofs, the most critical part of our proof is the design of hard instances, which in our case is a family of parameterized demand distributions.
 To achieve the desired lower bound \(\Omega(\log T/\alpha)\), the main challenge is to achieve two seemingly conflicting objectives while meeting several basic requirements such as global minimal separation condition and distribution regularity.
 First, to incur a large regret, the optimal solutions should be sensitive to changes in the unknown problem parameter.
 Second, to avoid easy learning of the problem parameters, the demand distributions should exhibit a stable response to parameter shifts.
 To achieve these two objectives, our hard instances feature a uniquely designed smooth inverted-hat shape, which is notably distinct from the existing hard instances in inventory management literature.
 We believe that our lower bound proof enriches the lower bound techniques in data-driven inventory management literature and may contribute to understanding the tight regret bounds of broader data-driven problems as a function of both the time horizon \(T\) and other problem parameters.